ubccpsc/310/project/Deliverable2.md

 * Missing (i.e.eEmpty string) values are okay.
 * If a building contains no rooms at all, skip over it.

-Additionally, the following assumptions do not require validation:
+Additionally, in valid zips the following will always be true:
 * The root folder will be called ```rooms```
 * There is a single ```index.htm``` file per dataset in the root of the zip
 * Regardless of paths, there is a single file per building code, i.e. there will never be two files with the same name but in different paths